devspace-sh/devspace/docs/pages/cli/workflow-basics/development/sync.md

       --verbose                 Shows every file that is synced
 ```

-You can also tell DevSpace CLI to start automatically synchronizing files on `devspace dev`.
+You can also tell DevSpace to start automatically synchronizing files on `devspace dev`.
 Take a look at [synchronizing files](/docs/development/synchronization) for more information.